Velocidex/velociraptor-docs/content/blog/2023/2023-11-15-release-notes-0.7.1/_index.md

 ![Inspecting the VFS collection](inspect_vfs_collection.png)

-Finally the GUI shows a link to the collected flow where I can inspect the files or prepare a download zip just like any other collection.
+Finally, the GUI shows a link to the collected flow where I can inspect the files or prepare a download zip just like any other collection.

 ## New VQL plugins and capabilities

-This release introduce an exciting new capability: `Built-in Sigma Support`.
+This release introduces an exciting new capability: `Built-in Sigma Support`.

 ### Built-in Sigma Support